v2sCollections/Constellation/README.md

 - Increased credits by 115% on average from vendors.
 - Increased credits by 100% for Trade Authority and Vladimir Sall (always applies)
 - Increased upgraded weapons on specific weapon vendors by 100%
+- Starborn enemies have different effects (or bounties) when the player defeats them, making them more interesting to dispatch.
+Killing any of these can now Empower you (add power or power ranks), allow you to loot them, or grant bonus quantum essence.
 </details>

 ![](https://s11.gifyu.com/images/SgFMA.jpg)